flybywiresim/docs/docs/start/reported-issues.md

     - Invisible plane / Sounds not working / Installation issues
         - Workaround: Reinstall A32NX, delete any old version from your Community Folder.
 Ensure you are on Installer v1.2.0 or above.

+* Autopilot, FADEC, electrical system unwanted behavior
+    - In rare cases the above mentioned systems may not start or behave erratically.
+This is in part due to `UTF-8` language support beta not enabled on your machine.
+        - Solution:
+            - Open Windows Control Panel -> Region.
+            - Go to the Administrative tab and click Change system locale...
+            - Make sure the check mark next to `Beta: Use UTF-8 for worldwide language support is selected`.
+            - Click OK and restart your computer.

 * Wipers don't function correctly on FSX Liveries

 ***